Garin Hovannisian

-Garin K. Hovannisian (Armenian: Կարին Հովհաննիսյան; born 1986) is an Armenian American writer, filmmaker, and producer.
+Garin K. Hovannisian (born 1986) is an Armenian American writer, filmmaker, and producer.
 He is the director of the award-winning films 1915 (2015), I Am Not Alone (2019), and Truth to Power (2020), and the author of the book Family of Shadows: A century of murder, memory, and the Armenian American dream.
 He is also the founder of the arts foundation Creative Armenia.

 Early life and education

 Born in Los Angeles, California, he is the son of politician Raffi K. Richard Hovannisian and founder of Orran benevolent non-governmental organization Armine K. Hovannisian.
 Garin Hovannisian is a graduate of the University of California at Los Angeles and Columbia University Graduate School of Journalism.
 He is a recipient of the Fulbright Fellowship in Creative Writing and the Lynton Award for Book Writing.